yerzham/device-controller-app/README.md

 # Industrial Training Course Server
-Server side application to control devices through 4G / 5G network.
+Server side application to control devices through a network.
 Part of Aalto University ELEC-C7430 Industrial Training course.

 ## Configure
 Create a config.py in the instance folder: